 Get ready for the adventure of a lifetime

 This area of our site is designed especially for the people our trips benefit most – students!
-Here we provide the answers to all of the questions you are dying to have answered and share our tips and tricks for making the most of your experience.
+Here we provide the answers to all of the questions you are keen to have answered and share our tips and tricks for making the most of your experience.
 We know school trips are exciting, so we want to give you the resources you need to get planning.

 A school trip is more than a chance to travel.
 There is so much opportunity for you to learn, grow and make new friends along the way.